snapfinger/Summer22_TrojanMap/README.md

 ## Report and Rubrics:

 Your final project should be checked into Github.
-The README of your project is your report.
+The [README.md](README.md) of your project is your report.

 ### Report: